-In order to perform the SQL query on the data administrators need to organize the data in SQL on Hadoop systems which adds complexity to the process and does not support discovery and iteration.
+In order to perform the SQL query on the data administrators need to organize the data in SQL on Hadoop systems which add complexity to the process and do not support discovery and iteration.

-For a workflow to truly enable the advantages of Hadoop based Data Lake, business needs a set of tools which can open the data lake to everyone in the organization whoever needs them and also the workflow needs to reduce the dependency on many other specialized resources.
-This is possible with the help of Spark under the influence of which a data lake can truly become data discovery environment.
-Spark possesses advance data analytics capabilities and can analyze data across enterprise which is highly reducing the need for the complex and time consuming MapReduce programming.
+For a workflow to truly enable the advantages of Hadoop-based Data Lake, the business needs a set of tools which can open the data lake to everyone in the organization whoever needs them and also the workflow needs to reduce the dependency on many other specialized resources.
+This is possible with the help of Spark under the influence of which a data lake can truly become a data discovery environment.
+Spark possesses advanced data analytics capabilities and can analyze data across enterprises which is highly reducing the need for complex and time-consuming MapReduce programming.

-Big data discovery is simply a beginning opening doors for more diverse and powerful set of capabilities for the organizations to process their data lakes and make the most use of them.
+Big data discovery is simply a beginning opening door for a more diverse and powerful set of capabilities for organizations to process their data lakes and make the most use of them.